 Blade steak, sometimes called top blade, is a steak cut from a muscle in the beef chuck primal cut, specifically the top blade (or infraspinatus) muscle.
 The chuck primal cut can be divided into two sections: the chuck roll and the chuck shoulder clod.
-The shoulder clod is a massive thing, consisting of a multitude of muscles joined together with various pieces of sinew and membrane.
-Three of the five muscles are used for steaks and roasts, namely the top blade, shoulder center, and shoulder tender.

 Once upon a time, butchers would simply slice across the chuck shoulder clod to make chuck steaks.
 These days it's much more common to take the clod apart and divide it into its individual muscles, each of which can be marketed as a new kind of steak.
 Thus, the blade steak is now appearing in supermarket meat departments.

 Blade steaks are made by cutting directly across the top blade muscle, which is actually pretty tender.
 The problem is there's a seam of connective tissue running through the center of it, which means that every section of steak has a piece of this tough strip of gristle right in the middle.
 On the bright side, there's a lot of beefy flavor in a blade steak and it's relatively inexpensive.

 Best Way to Cook Blade Steak

 You may have seen beef blade steaks at the supermarket, wrapped in those cellophane packages, with labels that say, "Great for grilling!"
 But because of that strip of gristle, blade steak is actually terrible for grilling.
 If you cook it on a grill, that piece of gristle is going to tighten up like a thick rubber band, and that is exactly what it will feel like in your mouth when you try to chew it.
 This, by the way, is one of the reasons it's so important to find a great butcher.